-The CEO of TOGA, Fabrizio Perilli, said he was happy with the current rate of sales, which were averaging one or two a week.
+A spokesperson for Toga said he was happy with the current rate of sales, which were averaging one or two a week.

 “Most of us have had to adapt to working from home, and people are thinking more about accessibility of amenities, commercial and retail, being close to the CBD, Moore Park and open spaces.

 “People want good-sized apartments with true studies and an extra bedroom, and they want good-sized terraces and balconies.”

 He said that more than 30 of the 80 apartments released to the market so far had sold.

 “We’re pretty happy with that — we’re ticking them off.

 Most of the buyers were from a 5km radius — Surry Hills itself; the CBD; Darlinghurst; Camperdown; Potts Point; Elizabeth Bay and Paddington.

 But also further afield — Mosman; Seaforth; St Ives; Dural and also parts of Asia.